sunnys/matomo/README.md

 # davidsichau:piwik
 Meteor package that allows you to use Piwik Analytics with your application.

-An improved fork of https://github.com/appjitsu/piwik/ and https://github.com/davidsichau/piwik/.
+An improved fork of https://github.com/appjitsu/piwik/.
 Thanks for the great work.

 This package uses piwik-tracker (https://www.npmjs.com/package/piwik-tracker).